Liberal Judaism (United Kingdom): History

 In 2003, the Liberal movement began to perform same-sex marriage ceremonies; in 2005, they standardised the liturgy and announced that these ceremonies had the same status as heterosexual marriages in the eyes of Liberal rabbinical authorities.
+When Equal Marriage legislation was passed in 2013, Liberal Judaism (as well as Reform Judaism, the Quakers and Unitarians) were key drivers in showing religious support.